andrbor02/Matrix-printer/README.md

-Hello wolrd
-Fill and print matrix
+Hello wolrd.
+Programm to fill and print matrix.